-Death investigation cases require certain actions be taken.
-Paramedics Emergency medical services shall be called in all suspected death cases unless the death is obvious (e.g., decapitated, decomposed, etc.).- Officers are not authorized to pronounce death.
+Emergency medical services shall be called in all suspected death cases unless death is obvious (e.g., decapitated, decomposed).

-A supervisor shall be notified in all death investigations as soon as possible to assist and provide appropriate personnel and resources.
-The on-scene supervisor should determine whether follow-up investigation is required and notify the Support Section Section Commander as necessary.
+A supervisor shall be notified as soon as possible to assist and provide appropriate personnel and resources.
+The on-scene supervisor should determine whether follow- up investigation is required and notify the Support Section Section Commander as necessary.
 The Shift Supervisor will make notification to command staff in accordance with the Major Incident Notification Policy.

-332.2.1 MEDICAL EXAMINER NOTIFICATION MEDICAL EXAMINER REQUEST
+332.2.1 MEDICAL EXAMINER REQUEST

-Oregon Revised Statutes 146.090 requires that a medical examiner must be notified in the following circumstances.
-Any death Officers are not authorized to pronounce death unless they are also Medical Examiners, Deputy Medical Examiners, or appointed Medical Examiner investigators.
+Officers are not authorized to pronounce death unless they are also Medical Examiners, Deputy Medical Examiners, or appointed Medical Examiner investigators.
 The Medical Examiner shall be called in all sudden or unexpected deaths or deaths due to other than natural causes.
 State law requires that the Medical Examiner be notified immediately of any death (ORS146.090; ORS 146.100):